Scalar neutrino dark matter in BLMSSM: discussion and conclusion

 {\bf Acknowledgments}

 We are very grateful to Jing-Jing Feng the Dr. of Beijing Normal University for solving some problems.
-This work is supported by National Natural Science Foundation of China (NNSFC) (No. 11535002, No. 11605037, No. 11705045), Natural Science Foundation of Hebei Province (A 2020201002) Post-graduate's Innovation Fund Project of Hebei Province (No. CXZZBS2019027), Hebei Key Lab of Optic-Electronic Information and Materials, and the youth top-notch talent support program of the Hebei Province.
+This work is supported by National Natural Science Foundation of China (NNSFC) (No. 11535002, No. 11605037, No. 11705045), Natural Science Foundation of Hebei Province (A 2020201002) and the youth top-notch talent support program of the Hebei Province.